Data Source in Blazor MultiSelect Dropdown Component

 NOTE

-When binding complex data to the MultiSelect, fields should be mapped correctly.
+When binding complex data to the MultiSelect, fields must be mapped correctly.
 Otherwise, the selected item remains undefined.

 Binding local data